RemiAllio/MitoFinder/README.md

                         Maximum number of codon steps to be tested on each size of the gene to find the start and stop codon during the annotation step.
-Default = 200 (600 bases) --ignore              This option tells MitoFinder to ignore the non- standart mitochondrial genes.
+Default = 200 (600 bases) --override            This option tells MitoFinder to override the previous output directory for the selected assembler.
+  --ignore              This option tells MitoFinder to ignore the non-
+                        standart mitochondrial genes.
   --new-genes           This option tells MitoFinder to try to annotate the